ucsd-progsys/mist/README.md

 > Note the parentheses around `(f 0)` --- there are no precedence rules for infix primitives.

-Given a constant function, `incr` increment the result.
-This is straightforwared at the value level, but encoding it at the type level requires the use of implicit parameters.
+Given a constant function, `incr` increments the result.
+This is straightforward at the value level, but encoding it at the type level requires the use of implicit parameters.
 Here, `n` in bound at the type level, but has no corresponding binder at the value level in the surface syntax.
-The body of the function much typecheck for all values of `n`, but each call to the function need only be valid for some particular choice of `n`. `n` is picked at the call site by the implicit instantiation algorithm for refinement types described in the paper, such that the function application typechecks.
+The body of the function must typecheck for all values of `n`, but each call to the function need only be valid for some particular choice of `n`. `n` is picked at the call site by the implicit instantiation algorithm for refinement types described in the paper, such that the function application typechecks.